Bachelor in Paradise Season-Premiere Recap: Paradise Lost

 That shark-ass bitch walks up from the sea.
 She’s still saying that her costume is a dolphin costume.
 You gotta admire commitment to the bit.

 As the next few people trickle in and the women sit around and start marking their territory, DeMario comes up.
 How many more clips of the women talking shit about him did ABC dig up to put in this episode?
 DeMario also doesn’t do himself any favors because when he arrives, he sticks to the story that he didn’t have a girlfriend and keeps saying, “I’m a good guy.”
 Hey, buddy?
 If you were a good guy, you wouldn’t have to keep insisting that you were a good guy.
-Even before this season, you’re literally DeMario and you acted a damn fool on the Men Tell All.
+Even before this season, you’re literally DeMario, and you acted a damn fool on the Men Tell All.

-Corinne arrives and she brought her own champagne.
-She learned how to say “nap” and “cheese pasta” in Spanish and she’s ready to play.
+Corinne arrives and she brought her own Champagne.
+She learned how to say “nap” and “cheese pasta” in Spanish, and she’s ready to play.
 Somehow, Iggy looks at her and thinks they have similar personalities.
-That would require Iggy to have some natural charisma or a self-confidence.
-Lacey arrives and it appears she’s going to be the WHO? of the season.
-Amanda arrives for a second time in Paradise and she reveals she tried to join the Tinder for famous people and was rejected.
+That would require Iggy to have some natural charisma or self-confidence.
+Lacey arrives, and it appears she’s going to be the WHO? of the season.
+Amanda arrives for a second time in Paradise, and she reveals she tried to join the Tinder for famous people and was rejected.
 I’m really glad that a dating app for celebrities rejects members of Bachelor Nation.

-Corinne and DeMario immediately begin feeding each other.
-They storm in on Lil’ Alex’s in the moment interview and Corinne falls into the pool.
+Corinne and DeMario immediately begin feeling each other.
+They storm in on Lil’ Alex’s in-the-moment interview, and Corinne falls into the pool.
 I could have done without this.

 Host Chris sits them all down and says that this season is going to be a little different.
 The girls are going to give out the first rose.
 It’s treated like a feminist triumph.
-We didn’t get a female president, but the women are hanging out the first rose.
+We didn’t get a female president, but the women are handing out the first rose.
 Jorge is going to be leaving to pursue his dreams.
 He’s starting his own business and breaks down crying.
 Jorge, don’t cry over these messes.
 The new bartender is going to Wells!
 How long before he ends up making out with someone over the bar?

-Kristina gets the first date card and she picks Dean to “sweep her off her feet.”
+Kristina gets the first date card, and she picks Dean to “sweep her off her feet.”
 They go to dinner and talk about nothing but their relationship.
 Suddenly, Mexican folk dancers storm the plaza where they’re having dinner and a confetti cannon goes off.
 They make out surrounded by no fewer than 100 Mexican folk dancers.
-St. Nick was interested in Jasmine but he gets too drunk and starts inappropriately touching her face.
-She sends him to bed and takes Matt (WHO?) to the hot tub and they start making out.
+St. Nick was interested in Jasmine, but he gets too drunk and starts inappropriately touching her face.
+She sends him to bed and takes Matt (WHO?) to the hot tub, and they start making out.
 But to be honest, if I couldn’t get with BEN ZEE, I would try to go after Matt.
 What can I say?
-I like a furry lil’ dude.
+I like a furry li’l dude.
 BEN ZEE talks way too much about his dog as if it’s a child.
 Your dog isn’t aware that there are other locations besides the one it is currently in.
-He just thinks you briefly ceased to exist and he’s okay with that.
+He just thinks you briefly ceased to exist, and he’s okay with that.

 The next morning, the emerging couples are Dean and Kristina, Jasmine and Matt, and DeMario and Corinne.
 Iggy is into Lacey, but she comes down to say that there has been a death in her family and she’s going to leave.
 Robby arrives to throw another wrench into every man’s best-laid plans.
 Honestly, the men are more threatened by Robby than the women seem to be interested in him.
-He gets a date card and takes Raven jet-skiing.
+He gets a date card and takes Raven Jet Skiing.

 We need to talk about Robby’s hair.
 It’s as if a Ken doll got “The Trump.”
 It looks like a Velcro strap to keep the rest of the hair on.
-It looks like peach fruit leather.
-When he gets off the jet-ski, it’s somehow dried back in place.
+It looks like peach-fruit leather.
+When he gets off the Jet Ski, it’s somehow dried back in place.
 Does it have muscle memory?
 On their date, Robby talks to Raven in earnest about being “an influencer.”
 Instagram shouldn’t be a topic of conversation beyond “I’m really into watching videos of people frost cakes lately.”
 Raven drags the hell out of him for his fake-ass job and his surplus of abs.
 I’m into how dismissive the women are of most of the men.
 That’s my brand.
-The men seem more interested to lie around with each other and compliment Robby, honestly.
+The men seem more interested in lying around with each other and complimenting Robby, honestly.

-Matt gets the last date card of the week and he picks Jasmine to go with him.
+Matt gets the last date card of the week, and he picks Jasmine to go with him.
 They end up at a drag show in Puerto Vallarta.
 Of all the dates ever given out on a Bachelor franchise, getting to dress up in drag in Mexico is the most amazing.
 Matt seems really game and is super complimentary to all the drag queens.
-It’s very “Avant Garde beard queen who RuPaul eliminates week one for being sloppy.”
+It’s very “avant-garde beard queen who RuPaul eliminates week one for being sloppy.”

-Leading into the first rose ceremony, Derek and Taylor are into each other and all the other relationships from the night before are going strong.
-Raven tells BEN ZEE she’s going to give him her rose and everything seems to be going well … until …
+Leading into the first rose ceremony, Derek and Taylor are into each other, and all the other relationships from the night before are going strong.
+Raven tells BEN ZEE she’s going to give him her rose, and everything seems to be going well … until …

 TO BE CONTINUED.